 When women are trying to conceive, they often have questions regarding their chances of getting pregnant.
-There are several factors that come into play when it comes to figuring out chances getting pregnant.
-Some of the more common factors include regularity of menstrual cycle, maternal age and previous history of pregnancies and live births.
+There are several factors that come into play and some of the more common factors include regularity of menstrual cycle, maternal age and previous history of pregnancies and live births.

-If a woman has a previous pregnancy health history of miscarriage or infertility, chances getting pregnant is less than they would be in a woman who has conceived easily and carried the fetus to term.
-With each miscarriage or ectopic pregnancy, women have fewer chances getting pregnant.
+If a woman has a previous pregnancy health history of miscarriage or infertility, her chances of getting pregnant are less than they would be in a woman who has conceived easily and carried the fetus to term.
+With each miscarriage or ectopic pregnancy, women have fewer chances of getting pregnant.
 There are treatments for these conditions, in some cases.
 Miscarriages, for instance, may be due to a lower than normal progesterone level in the body after fertilization.
-Supplemental progesterone could be used to treat this problem and help increase chances getting pregnant.
+Supplemental progesterone could be used to treat this problem and help increase the chances of getting pregnant.

-The chances getting pregnant are unique to each woman.
-Eating a healthy diet, exercising regularly and having a yearly pap smear are all preventative measures that can increase chances getting pregnant.
-Women who have trouble getting pregnant for more than six months should take with their obstetrician about possible fertility treatments to increase chances getting pregnant.
+The chances of getting pregnant are unique to each woman.
+Eating a healthy diet, exercising regularly and having a yearly pap smear are all preventative measures that can increase the chances of getting pregnant.
+Women who have trouble getting pregnant for more than six months should talk with their obstetrician about possible fertility treatments.